In order to undertake this course, we ask that you:

 - hold an appropriate professional qualification relevant to your chosen career (or equivalent)

-- have at least two years’ practical experience in work with young people or adults since qualification - preferably more;
+- have at least two years’ practical experience in work with young people or adults since qualification

-- be in a full-time or part-time post (paid or voluntary) in which you are working with young people and/or adults experiencing difficulties, be they behavioural, emotional or psychological (this may include managing, teaching or supervising staff) where you have a remit to make a difference in your work.
+- be in a full-time or part-time post (paid or voluntary) in which you are working with young people and/or adults experiencing difficulties, be they behavioral, emotional or psychological (this may include managing, teaching or supervising staff) where you have a remit to make a difference in your work.

 Months of entry

 This course has development throughout the lifespan at its core and is informed by both psychodynamic and systemic theory-based practice models.
 It introduces the fundamental aspects of young people and adult mental healthcare and practice and is specifically designed to enable those working in this field to improve the experience and outcomes for adolescents and adults.
 This course will develop your knowledge, skills and practice in working therapeutically with adolescents and adults facing emotional or mental health difficulties.